tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster.md

 ## Conclusion

 Thats it!
-We now have a kubernetes cluster running in `kind` and accessible using `cloud-provider-kind` and the Gateway API.
+We now have the Spring Demo application running in a kubernetes `kind` cluster and accessible via the Gateway API using `cloud-provider-kind`.
 All that is left to do is clean up:

 ```shell